liao961120/pandoc-bs4/chapters/01-CHAPTER.md

 The order of the content could be specified in the build script `build.sh`.
-It is recommended to use filenames with number prefixes to indicate the order of the files, so wildcards could be applied in the build command to specify multiple files without specifying full names.
+It is recommended to use filenames with number prefixes to indicate the order of the files  (e.g., `01-intro.md`, `02-method.md`, ...).
+If filenames are specified with such conventions, wildcards could be easily applied in the build command include multiple files without writing down each of their filenames.

 ## Book Info Variables